calvinfeng/study-guide/doc/scalability.md

     * Microservices can be written in various languages, monolith is all in one language
     * Easier to do small refactorings
     * Harder to do big refactoring across many services
 * A little bit of overhead in messages

-### Client vs server
-* How should they talk?
-Use HTTP (via TCP), or use UDP?
-* What info should live on the client rather than the server?
-    * What needs to be persisted, and what's okay to lose?
-    * Scalability tradeoffs here
-    * What if client and server become inconsistent?

-### Asynchronous jobs
-* Does it need to be done *right this second*?
-* If not, just queue it up in a background process and tell your user you'll get it done!
-* Many, many things can be done asynchronously.
-    * Common message queues: RabbitMQ, Resque, Sidekiq

-### Load balancer
-* What if this goes down?
-    * More load balancers!
-Failover!
-* Round Robin DNS
-* Smart load balancing is ideal, but dumb is good enough
-* Put one into the database layer as well!